saadatzi/iran-insurance-v2/Guidance.md

 1- check how to use the method in schema
+2- Shamsi Calender